MEET THE ACI CO-DIRECTORS

 Small circular headshots of the co-directors make up a larger all encompassing circle.

-ACI is currently in a large leadership inflection and experimentation period.
 Recognizing that non-profit boards and leadership structures are predicated on antiquated capitalist, patriarchal, and white supremacist principles valuing charity over self-determination and equity, ACI continues to ideate around an innovative, decentralized, community-oriented leadership model.
+With this, we launched out co-director model in July 2021.

 ACI’s co-director model aims to share and redistribute power equitably among team members that belong to the communities our programming targets and champions a board and staff that are the same.
 Our team members have the same voting responsibility in this lateral leadership structure, and we do not prioritize our co-directors based on their positions.
 The inflection point catalyzed by our shared leadership model is also reflected in our programming and strategic vision.